-It feels like yesterday that I was self-publishing my very first ebook, Make a Living Writing: The 21st Century Guide.
-I made quite a few mistakes putting that out, and it’s no longer available (cough).
+It feels like yesterday I was self-publishing ebooks for the first time.
+I made quite a few mistakes putting my first one out (called Make a Living Writing: The 21st Century Guide) and it’s no longer available (*cough*).

-But I lived and learned, and created better ebooks.
-As I prepped to release my latest, Small Blog, Big Income: Advanced Ninja Tricks for Profitable Blogging, I realized I now have TEN ebooks available for sale, counting my free ebook for subscribers.
+I lived and learned, and created better ebooks.
+As I prepped to release my latest, Small Blog, Big Income: Advanced Ninja Tricks for Profitable Blogging, I realized I now have 10 ebooks available for sale, counting my free ebook for subscribers.

-I’ve learned a ton along the way, so I thought I’d save others some time and unpack it all by teaching you how to make money writing ebooks.
+I’ve learned a ton along the way, so I thought I’d save others some time and unpack it all by teaching you how to make money self-publishing ebooks.

-I’ve made over $45,000 selling ebooks over the past 6 years, without a lot of effort (I added it up when I was writing the new ebook, because I was curious!).
+I’ve made over $45,000 selling ebooks over the past six years, without a lot of effort (I added it up when I was writing my new ebook, because I was curious!).
 So it can add up to a substantial chunk of change, over time.

 What helps me earn well from each ebook I release these days?
 Here are 17 hard-won tips for how to make money writing ebooks.